neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getpeers.md

-# getpeers Method
+﻿# getpeers Method

-Gets the list of nodes that the node is currently connected/disconnected from.
+Get the list of nodes that the node is currently connected/disconnected from.

 ## Example